Earmarking cattle

 Branding and earmarking submissions

-You must consider the following submissions information when applying for a brand or earmark:
+You must consider the following submission information when applying for a brand or earmark:

-- do not enter credit card details on the application form for security reasons
+• Do not enter credit card details on the application form.

 Applying for an earmark

-To apply, submit your completed application for a cattle brand and/or earmark with the correct fee.
+To apply, submit your completed application for a cattle brand or earmark with the correct fee.

-Your application must be in the same name(s) as your three-piece brand.
+Your application must be in the same name(s) as your 3-piece brand.
 Include the property identification code (PIC) with your application to make sure your earmark is established in the correct district.

 When your application is approved, you will be issued a registration certificate.
 Earmark pliers must be made in accordance with the design shown on the certificate.